Banda Besar

-Banda Besar (English pronunciation: /ˈbændə bəˈsɑːr/; 'Great Banda', Groot-Banda), historically also known as Lonthoir (alternatively spelt Lonthor or Lontor; not to be confused with the village of Lonthoir on the same island), is the largest of the Banda Islands in Indonesia.
+Banda Besar (English pronunciation: /ˈbændə bəˈsɑːr/; 'Great Banda', Groot-Banda), also known historically as Lonthoir (alternatively spelt Lonthor or Lontor), is the largest of the Banda Islands in Indonesia.
 It is administered as part of Banda District, Central Maluku Regency, Maluku Province.

 Geography

 Banda Besar is the largest of the Banda Islands and one of the three central Banda Islands, the others being Banda Neira and Banda Api at 1.5 km and 0.8 km, respectively, to the north.
 Banda Besar is located on the south side of a submerged caldera with a diameter of around seven kilometers, inside which the islands of Banda Neira and Banda Api are located.

 A ridge runs along the length of the island with a maximum height of 510 m.
 The largest settlements are Lonthoir, Selamon and Waer.
 There are two partially ruined Dutch forts on the island: Benteng Hollandia in Lonthoir and Benteng Concordia in Waer.